Make-School-Courses/effective-communication-1/README.md

 Listed below are four main assignments for the semester.
 Each will focus on a different rhetorical technique and include at least two modes of communication, such as a paired oral presentation and written essay.
 Students who do not complete all FOUR of these assignments will receive a “FAIL” grade.

 ## Assessment
-A full description of each assignment will be discussed in detail and posted to Moodle well in advance of scheduled due dates.
+A full description of each assignment will be discussed in detail and posted to Google Drive well in advance of scheduled due dates.

 Participation 20%

 Weekly Responses 20%

-Assignment 1: Personal Response (Technology and Humanities) 10% Assignment 2: Technical Writing 15%
+Assignment 1: Personal Response (Technology and Humanities) 10%

+Assignment 2: Technical Writing 15%

 Assignment 3: Presentation/Pitching 15%

 Assignment 4: Portfolio 20%

 ## Make School Course Policies